equinor/oil_reservoir_synthesizer/README.md

 simulator = OilSimulator()

-# build a model with one well and block
+# Build a model with one well and block
 simulator.addWell("wellName", seed=997)
 simulator.addBlock("5,5,5", seed=31)

-#run simulation
+# Run simulation
 num_steps = 10
 fopr_values = [] # oil production rate for each time step
 for time_steps in range(num_steps):